mqtran01/mqtran01.github.io/_pages/cpp/002_hello_world.md

 You can type `ls` on your console and it should list all of the the files in your current directory.
 If it doesn't show `helloWorld.cpp` in what it listed then you are in the wrong place!
 Try searching around for the file.
 Have a read on how to navigate your Unix system using `cd`, such as `cd ..` to go up one directory level or `cd folderName` to go into the folder called `folderName`.

-Now that we are in the same folder, we can compile out program using:
+Now that we are in the same folder, we can compile our program using:
 ```bash
 g++ -std=c++1z helloWorld.cpp -o helloWorld
 ```